Samsung's Strategy Analysis

 Key Strategic Areas:

-How Samsung Electronics Co., Ltd. tries to Win Strategically
+How Samsung tries to Win Strategically

 Samsung wins through massive scale, vertical integration, and aggressive capital deployment in both R&D and strategic M&A to dominate multiple technology and industrial sectors.